 And personal development journey is very much individual.

-We get to choose our own path.
-Go at our own pace.
+We get to choose our own path at our own pace.

 Some will give us practical pointers.